 Looking for amazing places to go hiking on Lanai?
 Find out the 5 best Lanai hikes to do on this gorgeous Hawaiian island.
 Scroll down to see them all!

 The island of Lanai is sometimes referred to as Pineapple Island because it used to be a huge pineapple plantation.
+Norfolk Island pines are among the unique trees you can find here, adding to the island’s distinct flora.

 The island has some amazing scenery of the beach and rock formations to explore.
-It’s the perfect island for a weekend getaway with many great hiking trails to choose from.
+Polihua Beach is one such destination that offers a stunning view of the coastline.

 Take a look at some of these top hiking trails you will find on the island of Lanai.